HarunMbaabu/Fast-API-and-Docker-BootCamp/Day 1/Day1README.md

 ### **Git and GitHub Basics:**
 Git is a version control system which comes handy when you're writing code as a team or independently.
 Some features that git allows includes; creation, merging, and deletion of multiple local branches that can be entirely independent of each other.

-**Installation**
+### **Installation**

-Visit [https://git-scm.com/downloads] and use the git installer and follow the steps, after you have  successfully installed, check for successful installation and version using thr following ccommand.
+Visit [https://git-scm.com/downloads] and use the git installer and follow the steps, after you have  successfully installed, check for successful installation and version using the following command.

 ```python
 git --version